Multi-consensus Decentralized Accelerated Gradient Descent: Multi-Consensus Decentralized Accelerated Gradient Descent

 where $\lambda_2(W)$ is the second largest eigenvalue of $W$. \end{proposition}

-\section{Multi-consensus Decentralized Accelerated Gradient Descent}
+\section{Multi-Consensus Decentralized Accelerated Gradient Descent}

-In this section, we propose a novel decentralized gradient descent algorithm achieving the optimal computation complexity and near optimal communication complexity.
-First, we provide the main idea behind our algorithm.
+In this section, we propose two novel decentralized algorithms achieving the optimal computation complexity and near optimal communication complexity.
+These two algorithms are suitable for the case of $r(x) = 0$ and the case of $r(x)$ is general convex respectively.